davs3275/sbs/med/collier.md

 distinguish appearances, and to know whether it is time for him to walk out of the world or not—as to all such noble functions of reason and judgment, the man is perfectly dead already.
-It concerns us, there- fore, to push forward, and make the most of our matters, for death is continually advancing; and besides that, our understanding sometimes dies before us.
+It concerns us, therefore, to push forward, and make the most of our matters, for death is continually advancing; and besides that, our understanding sometimes dies before us.